Near-infrared window in biological tissue: Effective attenuation coefficient

-Estimation of the NIR window in tissue
+Estimation

 The NIR window can be computed based on the absorption coefficient spectrum or the effective attenuation coefficient spectrum.
 A possible criterion for selecting the NIR window is given by the FWHM of the inverse of these spectra as shown in Figure 7.

-In addition to the total concentration of hemoglobin, the oxygen saturation will define the concentration of oxy and deoxyhemoglobin in tissue and so the total absorption spectrum.
+In addition to the total concentration of hemoglobin, the oxygen saturation will define the concentration of oxy- and deoxyhemoglobin in tissue and so the total absorption spectrum.
 Depending on the type of tissue, we can consider different situations.
 Below, the total concentration of hemoglobin is assumed to be 2.3 mM.

 Absorption spectrum for arteries

 In this case $SaO_2 \,$ ≈ 98% (arterial oxygen saturation).
 Then oxyhemoglobin will be dominant in the total absorption (black) and the effective attenuation (magenta) coefficient spectra, as shown in Figure 6 (a).